 Expedited Removal (ER) was created by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
-It permits the government to remove arriving aliens from the US without allowing them to have a hearing before an Immigration Judge.
+It permits the government to remove certain persons from the US without allowing them to have a hearing before an Immigration Judge.

 IIRIRA added section 235(b)(1) to the Immigration and Nationality Act (INA) which permits immigration officers to expeditiously remove from the US persons who are found to be inadmissible because they lack an immigrant or a non-immigrant visa or because they have committed a material misrepresentation.

 Some persons are exempted from ER including lawful permanent residents, refugees and asylees.
 Also exempted are persons who have been lawfully admitted or paroled into the US, most minors, individuals re-entering the US on advance parole and persons who can demonstrate that they have been physically present in the US for a continuous period of 2 years or more.